Just the thought of it makes me shudder.

 I went into the bathroom, took my pants and underwear off and read the directions.

-And that warning they put on there about avoiding sensitive places?
+And the warning they put on there about avoiding sensitive places?
 They aren't lying.

 I grabbed a hand mirror, and carefully put a thick coat of the pink stuff on.
 I thought I had done a reasonably good job and there was a fifty-fifty chance it might look like a heart.
 I checked my watch and started timing it.